Spencer Stuart

 Spencer Stuart is an American global executive search and leadership consulting firm based in Chicago, Illinois.
-It was founded in 1956, operates 57 offices in 30 countries and is privately owned.
+It was founded in 1956, operates 70 offices in 33 countries and is privately owned, making SSI the largest privately held search firm in the world.
+The firm generates over 1 billion dollars in revenue annually, passing this threshold for the first time in 2021.
 In 2009, the Wall Street Journal described the firm as the U.S. government's main resource for finding replacement executives for companies bailed out during the Great Recession.

+The firm currently employs over 1,200 people, with both Kincentric and Cambria consulting falling under the umbrella of Spencer Stuart, following their respective acquisitions by SSI.
+Spencer Stuart began in its early years as a boutique consultancy, being one of the first executive search firms to conduct international and domestic projects.
+In recent years the firm has grown into a larger consultancy: offering capabilities in leadership training, strategic planning, digital transformation and executive coaching, alongside their longstanding executive search business.